 Dr Martens Stand

-Only time will tell if the management made the right choice to move to the Olympic Stadium
+Only time will tell if the West Ham United joint co-chairman David Sullivan and David Gold made the right decision to move to the former 2012 Olympic Stadium.

-The Countdown has begun, the Olympic Stadium becomes a reality at the start of the 2016-17 season. "theyflysohigh" would like to pay tribute to the BOLEYN GROUND by asking supporters to contribute images you have taken in and around the ground as a permanent reminder to the place we have called home for the last One Hundred and twelve years.
+The move to the former Olympic Stadium (London Stadium) became a reality at the start of the 2016-17 season.
+A permanent reminder to the Boleyn Ground and the place we have called home for the last one hundred and twelve years is recorded below.